joanne254/shoppety-cart/README.md

 * Nicely printing cart contents (`toString` method to the `cartItems` type),
 * Having an `applyOffers` function for each fruit, so they don't have to be hardcoded in the `Fruit` object,
 * Applying offers while calculating the total cost (decided against here in favour of readibility, and to follow the implementation steps for this test).

+To run this via the command line, use sbt, e.g.:
+`sbt "runMain shopping.Checkout orange orange apple"` This will always apply offers.